hellocodelinux/slkstore/README.md

 # 🛍️ Slkstore: The Software Center for Slackware

+* This is pre-release - not functional
+You can test it; nothing in the operating system will be touched.

+* All the install, update, and remove functions are not included in the code until they are 100% tested.

 ## 🚀 What is Slkstore?

 Slkstore is a web-based software center designed specifically for **Slackware Linux**.
 It provides a user-friendly graphical interface to browse, search, and manage software packages available from the [SlackDCE](https://slackware.uk/slackdce/) repository.